Victor Gialanella

 Victor Gialanella (born October 29, 1949) is an American television soap opera writer.
 Besides his work in daytime, he wrote the Broadway play Frankenstein in 1981, and served as a story editor for Wavelength in 1997.
+Gialanella, formerly a member of Writers Guild of America, East, left and maintained financial core status during the 2007–08 Writers Guild of America strike.